 Students in Drama will be exposed to a variety performance techniques including acting, story-telling, movement, voice, dance, and improvisation as well as theater production skills including scenic, lighting, sound, and costume design and event promotion.
 While developing these skills through games and exercises, students will work with teachers to deconstruct and reinvent an established text to create wholly unique world premiere rock musical that will be performed on the last day of the program.
 All students are invited to perform as actors in the production but students interested in behind the scenes work involving stage-management, set construction, and sound and lighting operation are encouraged to join this major as well!

-The Journalism Major students are introduced to both traditional and multimedia journalism work by publishing the DECATS newspaper as well as updating the camp's Facebook and Twitter social media platform on Facebook and Twitter.
-Students are trained in the fundamental principles and techniques of print journalism while also introduced to new tools that the field has adopted in recent years.
-This is accomplished through a combination of lecture, demonstration and hands-on production.
-Students will have the opportunity to investigate stories, interview their peers and professionals in the Dallas area, write copy, copy edit, and produce multimedia such as pictures and video.
-There will be scheduled tours, guest lectures and field trips that will enhance the student’s experiences in the rapidly-changing Journalism field.
+The Journalism/Multimedia Major students are introduced to both traditional and multimedia journalism work by publishing the DECATS newspaper, producing the announcements and weekly slideshow and updating our information in a variety of social media platforms.
+Students are trained in the fundamental principles and techniques of print journalism as well provided the opportunity to practice skills necessary to create a comprehensive presence in social media.
+Through a combination of lecture, demonstration and hands-on production, students become writers, editors, producers, marketers and critics of their creative work.
+They will have the opportunity to investigate stories, interview their peers and professionals in the Dallas area, and report back to the DECATS community.
+Student generated slideshows and broadcasts will be featured in our community meetings.
+The Journalism Majors are in the know and keep everyone on their toes.
+Scheduled field trips and guest speakers enhance the journalists’ experience and introduce scholars to the rapidly-changing Journalism field.

 Create your own statement using both Music and Art, as part of an original Film Festival.
 Students will perform, produce and edit their work for a final shown on the last day.
 Be behind the camera, perform your version of the music created by others, and create your own music.
 Or, better yet: do it all!
 All scripts are student-generated and unique.
 DVDs will be burned and cast members can enjoy watching their show throughout the year.
 The shows have a standard of excellence and each year the bar is set higher; each year the Rock Opera/Film Festival is unique, thought-provoking and fun - for the performers and the audience.
 Help make history and make a statement!
 The Film Festival is the final show of Senior DECATS and is shown for the Open House audience on the final Friday.
 Let the artist/musician/performer/writer/thinker/actor in you come out.
 Help us continue the tradition.
 Help us end DECATS on a high.
 Join the Rock Opera family!